JonJagger/cyber-dojo/readme.txt

 o) If test-1 generates a red traffic-light and
       test-2 generates a green traffic-light and
-      test-3 generates an amber traffic-light then then the cyber-dojo server assumes the language is installed and working and it will offer that language when you create a new kata.
+      test-3 generates an amber traffic-light then then it will assume the language is installed and working.
-o) If the three tests return three amber traffic-lights then the cyber-dojo server assumes the language is not installed and it won't offer that language when you configure a new kata.
+o) If the three tests return three amber traffic-lights then it will assume the language is not configured correctly.
-o) If the three tests return any other combination of traffic-lights the cyber-dojo server assumes the language is installed but not working.
+o) If the three tests return any other combination of traffic-lights it will assume the language is installed but not working.